oats-center/CANdroid/README.md

-# Turn Nexus 9 into CANdroid
+# Turn a Nexus 9 into CANdroid
 CAN/ISOBUS Enabled Android

 ## NOTE ##